LukeVonduwitch/LukeVonduwitch/README.md

 </p>
-<div size='20px'> Hi!
-My name is Eros.
-I'm new here, I'm Trying To Learn New Things To Improve My Knowledge.
-And Thank You For Taking Your Time To View My GitHub Profile!
+<div size='20px'> I'm Trying To Learn New Things To Improve My Knowledge.
 </div>

 <h2> About Me </h2>